-A number of proactive measures have been taken in the Cayman Islands to slow the spread of coronavirus disease that causes the virus know as COVID-19.
-Alongside these announcements comes the closure of all education facilities as of Monday 16 March through to the end of the 2019/2020 academic school year.
+A number of proactive measures have been taken in the Cayman Islands to slow the spread of the virus that causes COVID-19.
+Alongside these announcements comes the closure of all education facilities as of Monday, 16 March 2020 through to the end of the 2019/2020 academic school year.

-While these measures may seem extreme, they are proactive precautions being taken by the Government to halt any potential spread COVID-19 in the light of one confirmed case in the Cayman Islands.
+While these measures may seem extreme, they were proactive precautions taken by the Government to halt any potential spread COVID-19 in the light of the first confirmed case in the Cayman Islands on Thursday, 12 March 2020.

 Here's how closing schools, and taking measures such as banning larger public gatherings, are intended to slow the spread of virus and flatten the curve: